Human Hibachi

 Human Hibachi is a 2019 American found footage horror film, written and directed by Mario Cerrito.
-It was selected by the New Jersey Horror Con and Film Festival and Philadelphia Independent Film Festival.
-The movie went on to win 2021 best feature film at the New Jersey Horror Con and Film Festival.
-The film has garnered a cult following and has been referred to as a modern day cult classic.
+It was selected by the New Jersey Horror Con and Film Festival and Philadelphia Independent Film Festival, and went on to win 2021 best feature film at the former.
+The film has garnered a cult following and has been referred to as a modern-day underground cult classic.

 Plot

 Chronicling a woman's 35th birthday party from start to finish, which ends in her gruesome demise, several rich cannibals frequent a Japanese owned restaurant and pay for the owner to prepare their victims for consumption.